New gear.. new testing.

 By testing in a range of locations and situations patterns tend to emerge - and we always try to sanity-check our conclusions by mixing things up to make sure that the overall results make sense and are representative.

 Testing Status: Beginning April 2018 - We have hired two tech-savvy RVers (and long time MIA members) to conduct two different rounds of field testing over the coming months.
 Each will be visiting a variety of locations collecting field data for us, with our supervision remotely.

 One will be focused on testing the SureCall vs weBoost 4G-X

-One will be focused on testing the weBoost 4G-X, 4G-M and the mystery boosters.. and a few rounds of MIMO portable antennas.
+One will be focused on testing the weBoost 4G-X & 4G-M against the new RV Connect 65, the HiBoost OTR and a few rounds of MIMO portable antennas.

 In thanks for their support, our MIAs also get access to the more in-depth content in this guide.